Nexfinity/CakeyBot-Wiki/en/feature/tags.md

 4. Fill in the required information.
 All tags will require a name and a response.
 5. Click "Create"

 Once you have created tags, you can also modify them here.
+You can also toggle a tag enabled or disabled without deleting it.

 # Create/Manage Tags (Bot/In-Discord)